prithwis/parashar21/README.md

 # Architecture
 ![workflow](/images/Workflow.png)<br>
 # Codes available in this repository
+All these codes are packaged as Google Colab Notebooks.
+They need no software to be installed and can run inside any modern browser, that is similar to Google Chrome.
+In case, the data needs to stored in a persistent manner, then a MongoDB database needs to be configured on a remote hosting service and login credentials need to be provided.
+However, both the [YogFilter](https://github.com/prithwis/parashar21/blob/main/P21_45_04_YogFilter.ipynb) and the [Single Chart Analysis](https://github.com/prithwis/parashar21/blob/main/P21_45_06_SingleChart_Details.ipynb) notebooks can be executed with a local MongoDB database that is installed in the Google Colab VM.
+Just press the blue "Open in Colab" button to initiate the VM.
 1. Load Birthdata from a CSV file, generate horoscope chart data and load the same into a MongoDB database.
 [P21_45_01_Cast_Load](https://github.com/prithwis/parashar21/blob/main/P21_45_01_Cast_Load.ipynb).
 2. Read the MongoDB database, retrieve charts that meet a specific pattern, print reports in MS-Word.
 [P21_45_02_Pull_Print](https://github.com/prithwis/parashar21/blob/main/P21_45_02_Pull_Print.ipynb).
 3. Search for specific patterns called Yogs [P21_45_04_YogFilter](https://github.com/prithwis/parashar21/blob/main/P21_45_04_YogFilter.ipynb) in the charts stored in the MongoDB database.